ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/HyperLink.md

 ## Overview

-The **HyperLink** control type creates a link to another page either within Composable or on another site
+The **HyperLink** control type creates a link to another page either within Composable or on another site.

 ![HyperLink Control](../img/Hyperlink.png)